SelenaLiu/Kaleidacanvas/README.md

 1. The [very basic](https://www.python-course.eu/tkinter_canvas.php) canvas overview
 1. Another basic canvas [overview](http://effbot.org/tkinterbook/canvas.htm).
 1. An extremely helpful person on [StackOverflow](https://stackoverflow.com/questions/52146562/python-tkinter-paint-how-to-paint-smoothly-and-save-images-with-a-different) that helped make the lines continuous on the canvas.
-    Please note: there was no copy and pasting happening here.
+    Note: there was no copying and pasting happening here.
 1. A [page](https://www.tutorialspoint.com/python/tk_pack.htm) to understand the basic functions of tkinter's canvas.
 1. A [complete outline](https://pillow.readthedocs.io/en/stable/reference/Image.html#attributes) of all of Pillow's Image functions that proved to be interesting and insightful.